-If you claimed language points in your registration, you must upload a copy of your valid language test results in your application.
+If you claimed language points in your registration, you must upload a copy of your valid language test results with your registration.

 You must possess basic English or French language proficiency equivalent to Canadian Language Benchmark (CLB) level 4 or higher in each of the four competencies: listening, speaking, reading and writing.